AI-Prompt-Genius/AI-Prompt-Genius/plugin_changelog.md

 This changelog is for the Chrome extension, not the webapp.

+## v4.0.4 - Dec 12, 2023
+- Hotfix to replace localhost with actual host

 ## v4.0.3 - Dec 11, 2023
 - Localized "Launch Search" string & added to commands